Afonso III of Portugal

-Afonso III (Afonso Afonso; 5 May 1210 – 16 February 1279), called the Boulonnais (Port. o Bolonhês), was King of Portugal and the first to use the title King of Portugal and the Algarve, from 1249.
-He was the second son of King Afonso II of Portugal and his wife, Urraca of Castile; he succeeded his brother, King Sancho II of Portugal, who died on 4 January 1248.
+Afonso III (Afonso Afonso; 5 May 1210 – 16 February 1279), called the Boulonnais (o Bolonhês), was King of Portugal and the first to use the title King of Portugal and the Algarve, from 1249.
+He was the second son of King Afonso II of Portugal and Urraca of Castile; he succeeded his brother, King Sancho II of Portugal, who died on 4 January 1248.

+His reign saw the final completion of the Portuguese Reconquista with the conquest of the Algarve in 1249, establishing the modern continental borders of Portugal.
+Afonso III also played a pivotal role in the institutional development of the kingdom; in 1254, he convened the Cortes of Leiria, the first Portuguese parliament to include representatives from the common towns alongside the nobility and clergy.
+Additionally, he transferred the royal seat to Lisbon and implemented administrative reforms that restricted the growing economic power of the Catholic Church, which ultimately led to his excommunication by Pope Gregory X.

 Early life

 Afonso was born in Coimbra.
 As the second son of King Afonso II of Portugal, he was not expected to inherit the throne, which was destined to go to his elder brother Sancho.

 He lived mostly in France, where he married Countess Matilda II of Boulogne in 1238, thereby becoming count of Boulogne, Mortain, Aumale and Dammartin-en-Goële jure uxoris.